r-neal-kelly/nkr/STYLE.md

 ### Names
 __________

 Snake case is used for all names.
-Uppercase characters are currently completely avoided.
 Names are intended to follow natural grammars such that they are more easily discerned when trying to understand any particular piece of code.
 Thus short names, especially single character names, are usually unacceptable (with some exceptions).
-Descriptive names are the key to understanding code, however short postfix notation is sometimes employed to indicate differences between types of objects.
+Descriptive names are the key to understanding code, however short postfix notation is sometimes employed to indicate differences between types of objects but especially to avoid name collisions.

-- Namespaces have no postfix.
-They are exceptional in that they are the only labels where short names are encouraged, although not required:
+- **Namespaces**: *lower_case*.
+Short names are encouraged but not required:

     ```cpp
     namespace nkr {